atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 In a later section, when you create several development team AWS accounts, you will associate the AWS accounts with the "development" OU.
 Any AWS account that is added to that OU will automatically be configured with the IAM permissions boundary policy resource.
 Similarly, when an AWS account is removed from the OU, the IAM permissions boundary policy resource will be automatically removed from the AWS account.

+---
+**Note: Review the sample development team access controls**

+See [Controlling Development Team Access](3-3-controlling-dev-team-access.md) for a detailed explanation of the requirements and sample implementation of how you can provide freedom to your development teams in their development team AWS accounts, but inhibit them from adversely impacting the security of your overall AWS environment.

+---

 ### Enable Trusted Access in AWS Organizations

 First, enable the AWS CloudFormation service to automatically configure permissions required to deploy to AWS accounts in your AWS organization.